-Earn an M.A. degree in this innovative, accelerated program of study.
-The master’s degree from Vanderbilt’s Center for Medicine, Health, and Society combines theory, research, and practice to explore health disparities, health justice, and the connections between the biological and social foundations of health.
+Earn a master’s degree in this innovative, accelerated program of study.
+Medicine, Health, and Society is an interdisciplinary field of research that critically examines the social foundations of health.
+Graduate students learn about health-related beliefs and practices in their political, social, and cultural contexts.
+The Center integrates scholarship in the humanities, social sciences, and sciences in order to teach students how to approach questions from multiple perspectives.
+Graduates combine theory, research, and practice to explore health disparities, health justice, and the connections between the biological and social foundations of health.

 Our broad curriculum allows students the unique opportunity to take classes in the Vanderbilt Graduate School as well as the Schools of Medicine, Nursing, and Law, and the Master of Public Health Program.
 Through interdisciplinary course work, faculty mentorship, and research collaborations, students learn skills now emphasized on the MCAT and essential to success in health care.
-Our students go on to medical school, law school, and graduate school, and to successful careers in a wide array of health-related fields.
+Many of our students go on to professional degree programs in medicine, law, and public health.
+Other recent graduates have accepted positions in research and healthcare consulting.

 MHS draws on a variety of fields in the social sciences and humanities—anthropology, economics, history, literature, psychology, sociology, philosophy/ethics, and religious studies.
 It should be of particular interest to students preparing for careers in a health-related profession, but also has much to offer any graduate or professional student interested in examining an important part of human experience from multiple perspectives and developing a critical understanding of contemporary society